 2. Corporate Structure: 80-20 PAC has been incorporated in the state of Delaware.
 It shall be operated as a federal Non-connected, multi-candidate Political Committee as defined by the publication “Campaign Guide for Non-connected Committees” of the Federal Election Commission, hereafter denoted FEC.
 The voter education /assistance program may be run as a tax-exempt organization under Internal Revenue Code 501(c)(3) with separately segregated fund.

-3.1 Membership: All 80-20 PAC members must be either U.S. citizens or Permanent Residents and must pay dues.
+3.1 Membership: Members must pay national dues and are U.S. citizens only.
 Only members are eligible for 80-20’s elective offices.
 Members are also eligible to vote on issues and candidates for elective offices by e-mail or fax.